-All City residents are eligible to apply for participation in the STEP.
+All City residents are eligible to apply for participation in the STEP\NTMP.
 Individuals are encouraged to work with or form a group of residents in the area of concern.
-Applications for participation in the STEP are available via mail, email, and website or by dialing 311.
+Applications for participation in the STEP\NTMP are available via mail, email, and website or by dialing 311.
 Completed applications should be returned to the TED office.

 Upon receipt of a completed application, the TED will perform a search for applicable data.
 Data are considered applicable if it has been collected by the City Department of Municipal Development (DMD)/TED or a City-approved contractor no more than 3 years prior to the application.
 On the application, it is important to note significant changes, such as a new adjacent development, that have affected traffic within a neighborhood because these changes can be used to determine the applicability of data.
+If no data are available, TED will make arrangements for field observations or data collection as necessary, and will inform the applicant of any extra time and/or funds this may require.

 The TED will respond in writing to the applicant.
 The response will inform the applicant if applicable data is available and within 3 years of the application.
-The response will also indicate if the minimum criteria, as described in this manual, have been met.
+The response will also indicate if the minimum criteria, as described in this manual, have been met, or whether additional observation and data collection will be necessary.
 If the application has applicable data but the minimum criteria are not met, the application will be denied and a date will be provided for the current data expiration.
-Applicants must reapply for participation if they would like a neighborhood to be considered after the data has expired.
+Applicants must re-apply for participation if they would like a neighborhood to be considered after the data has expired.

-If the application is accepted by the TED, the applicant will continue to Phase 2.
+If the three minimum guidance criteria are met, the application will be accepted by the TED, the applicant will continue to Phase 2.